Follow our blog as court hears of former Sheffield MP’s ‘extensive cocaine habit’

 They are due to appear in court alongside John Woodliff, aged 42, of Hesley Road, Sheffield, who is charged with an offence under the Proceeds of Crime Act, as are O'Mara and Arnold.
 He and his co-defendants have previously pleaded not guilty to all charges.

+The prosecution yesterday accused O’Mara of trying to use taxpayers’ money as his personal kitty to fund an ‘extensive cocaine habit’.

-Our reporter Alastair Ulke is covering the case.
-You can follow our live blog of the case here.
+Our reporter Sarah Marshall is covering the case.
+You can follow our live blog here.

-Jared O’Mara case: Court hears of former Sheffield MP’s ‘extensive cocaine habit’
+Jared O’Mara case: Day two gets under way after court hears former Sheffield MP attempted to use taxpayers’ money ‘to fund extensive cocaine habit’

 Key Events

-- He is charged with filing fraudulent expenses amounting to £28,650 during the time he represented Sheffield Hallam.
+- O’Mara is charged with filing fraudulent expenses amounting to £28,650 during the time he represented Sheffield Hallam.

 - The expenses are reportedly related to services by his former lead aide and co-defendant Gareth Arnold, aged 28, of School Lane, Dronfield, who is facing six counts of the same offence.